SundyShwe/Word-Game---Angular/README.md

 To start, download the provided code for the backend server, install the dependencies `npm i`, then head to
-[Oxford Dictionaties API](https://developer.oxforddictionaries.com/) and get your personal API key, choose the free introductory package.
-Update your `.env` file with the your application ID and Key.
+[Oxford Dictionaties API](https://developer.oxforddictionaries.com/) and get the personal API key, choose the free introductory package.
+Update your `.env` file with the application ID and Key.

 ```json
 APP_ID="INSERT_YOUR_APP_ID_HERE"
 APP_KEY="INSERT_YOUR_APP_KEY_HERE"
 ```

-Start your backend server `npm run start` and make sure it is listening to port `3000`.\
+Start backend server `npm run start` and make sure it is listening to port `3000`.\
 This web server accepts requests to: